tqangxl/lacdu/README.md

 ### Before You Start

 `gmailr` must be connected to a Gmail account.
 This script connects to a PostgreSQL database with a table named "liveschool". `RPostgreSQL` must be installed, which depends on `postgresql-devel`. `httr` depends on `openssl-devel` and `libcurl-devel`.
+Calls are made using [Twilio](https://www.twilio.com).
+There are several files in this script that score authentication objects.